 Pop-ups and ads that constantly appear on your smartphone may be a sign that it was infected with adware.

 There is a very high chance that your phone has been hacked if it crashes or reboots by itself.
 It may also turn some apps on without you knowing about it.

 8. Unexpected bills

 Financial losses are one of the worst things that can happen to you if your phone is hacked.

 9. Background noise

 If you hear some odd background noises on a phone call or while listening to the audio, your device could be eavesdropped on.

 How To Find Out Who Hacked Your Phone

 Finding a hacker is a hard and tedious task that can only be performed by cybersecurity professionals.

-To get on the track of a cybercriminal, police experts will have to reverse engineer your device and get into the malware itself to find IP addresses it communicates with or other hints that may help the case.
+To get on the track of a cybercriminal, police experts will have to reverse engineer your device and maybe even get into the malware itself to find IP addresses it communicates with or other hints that may help the case.